laro/Cilia/2 Standard Lib/7 File & Network.md

     - the end of the file is reached (or the pipe/socket is closed),
     - and no data is buffered anymore (neither in the `istream` user-level cache, nor in the kernel cache/buffer).

+Cache:
+- `Byte* inBuffer`
+  The outBuffer is stored as pointer, as to allow a single common buffer, as well as two separate buffers for input and output.
+- `Int outPosition`
+- `protected readRaw(Span<Byte> dest, Int minimum = 1)`

 ## ByteStream